kelindi/CryptoPay-Concept/README.md

 Doing so, they will be able to see the filtered transactions.
 They can search by Destination (username), Amount, Date, TIme and ID (wallet-address).

 #### Notifications
+The notification icon at the top of the screen, when clicked, displays all the incoming friend requests that the user has.
+The user can accept or reject the friend requests.

+#### LogOut
+The Log out button next to the notifications button allows the user to end their current session and log out of their account.

 # Admin Functionality
 ## Admin Dashboard